Want the perfect workout program?

 Having a developed vastus medialis muscle is essential for strength and aesthetics and plays a primary role in maintaining a healthy and pain-free knee.
 Having this muscle developed is a true sign of one who doesn’t skip leg day.

-We're highlighting the 10 best vastus medialis exercises so you can grow this quad muscle effectively, along with two of the best vastus medialis workouts, a brief anatomy overview, and benefits of training your quads.
+We're highlighting a brief anatomy overview, the 10 best vastus medialis exercises so you can grow this quad muscle effectively, along with two of the best vastus medialis workouts, and benefits of training your quads.

 Table of Contents: